 For more information, contact the Office of the President.

 Taylor University Centers exist to promote specific areas that are crucial to Taylor’s mission of developing servant leaders marked with a passion to minister Christ’s redemptive love and truth to a world in need.
-Read more about these centers below.

 The Bedi Center is all about effective education.
 It serves to advance teaching and learning methods through seminars, workshops, and scholarship, while also conducting teaching assessments and offering grants for summer research projects on teaching and learning.